csyhuang/hn2016_falwa/notebooks/nh2018_science/README.md

 ## Demo script for the analyses done in Nakamura and Huang (2018, Science)

+### Update on 2024/10/13: ERA-Interim dataset is replaced by the ERA5 version

+Given the download API for ERA-Interim has been deprecated, the version of notebooks after commit 0081017 consumes ERA5 data which can be downloaded from [Clare's dropbox folder](https://www.dropbox.com/scl/fo/b84pwlr7zzsndq8mpthd8/h?dl=0&rlkey=f8c1gm2xaxvx3c7cf06vop6or):

+`notebooks/nh2018_science/2005-01-23_to_2005-01-30_[uvt].nc`

+The legacy ERA-Interim data can be found in the same folder:

+`notebooks/nh2018_science/legacy_erai_2005-01-23_to_2005-01-30_[uvt].nc`

 ### Update in Release 0.6.1: xarray interface

 Thanks [Christopher Polster](https://github.com/chpolste) for creating an Xarray interface for the `QGField` class!